alokmenghrajani/go-cryptopals/README.md

 The [references](references/) folder contains a copy of various whitepapers and RFCs useful for solving these challenges.

+I have solved sets 1 through 7.
+I hope to finish the final set 8 soon 🤞.

 ## Set 1
 - [Convert hex to base64](set1/challenge1.go)
 - [Fixed XOR](set1/challenge2.go)